NFT-com/indexer/DEPLOYMENT-GUIDE.md

 ### Jobs Creator

-Jobs Creator watches the chain and instantiates all the parsing jobs required for the network.
-If the job creator stopped during an instantiation, upon restarting it retrieves the last job saved in the API and starts from that height instead of 0.
-See the [chain watcher binary readme file](cmd/chain-watcher/README.md) for more details about its flags.
+The jobs creator watches the chain and instantiates all the parsing jobs required for the network.
+If stopped during an instantiation, the jobs creator resumes its work from where it left off.
+See the [jobs creator binary readme file](cmd/jobs-creator/README.md) for more details about its flags.

 #### Requirements